 Health Insurance and Evacuation Coverage

-All students participating in a BU Study Abroad program must have comprehensive health insurance coverage valid at their destinations, as well as emergency travel assistance to cover medical and security evacuation.
-Students must retain their existing health insurance: study abroad insurance does NOT replace comprehensive, US-based health insurance as required by Massachusetts and US law.
+Students must retain their existing health insurance: study abroad insurance does NOT replace comprehensive, US-based health insurance, as required by Massachusetts and US law.
 You may not participate in BU Study Abroad programs without certifying that you have US-based coverage or are purchasing the BU Student Health Plan.

 Coverage normally begins one day before the program’s official start date and ends one day after the program’s official end date.